Chantel Riley

 Riley made her stage debut in 2011 playing the character of Nala in a German production of The Lion King in Hamburg.
 The following year she played the same character on Broadway.

 A move into film followed and she made her debut in the Jesse Owens biopic Race.
 TV work includes the role of Kate in Wynonna Earp and the co-leading role of Trudy Clarke in Frankie Drake Mysteries.
 In 2019, she starred in the USA Network drama series Pearson.

-She has also voice acted in the Assassins Creed games, voicing Layla Hassan in Assassins Creed Origins, Assassins Creed Odyssey and Assassin's Creed: Valhalla.
+She has also voice acted in the Assassin's Creed games, voicing Layla Hassan in Assassin's Creed Origins, Assassin's Creed Odyssey and Assassin's Creed: Valhalla.

+In 2016, Riley was mentioned in an episode of Impractical Jokers where fictitious claims were made about her, including that she was "pulled from the rainforest", was "infected with a disease that killed half of Brazil", and made a song named "Boom, Bap, Imma Touch It".